The meandering stretch of the Thames that encloses Richmond Upon Thames is one of London’s prettiest.

 Today it’s a pleasing combination of riverside pubs, National Trust properties and strolls that come with rather magnificent vistas – both down to the Thames Basin and to St Pauls courtesy of one of the city’s protected views.

-Ready to explore one of my favourite areas in London?
+Ready to explore one of our favourite areas in London?
 Let’s go.

 Top Picks for Richmond